aspnetzero/documents/docs/en/GraphQL.md

    ## Conclusion

-   GraphQL is not a magical library that sorts out all the Web API issues but it helps us to provide our clients a very flexible Web API.
+   GraphQL helps us providing our clients a very flexible Web API.
 In this document, we have seen the structure of the ASP.NET Zero GraphQL implementation.
-We have understood how we enable GraphQL and GraphQL Playground.
-We also added a new sample GraphQL query to understand it better.
-We added a new unit test for the related query as well.
+We understood how we can enable GraphQL and GraphQL Playground.
+We added a new sample GraphQL query to understand it better.
+We also added a new unit test for the query.